 It’s time to get real for a minute: big adventure bikes can be intimidating.

-The middleweight adventure bike market is one of the hottest categories in motorcycling today for all the reasons above, and that’s why we’ve compiled a list of the top five middleweight ADVs you can buy today.
+The middleweight adventure bike market is one of the hottest categories in motorcycling today for all the reasons above, and it’s why many manufacturers are throwing their hats into the ring.
+That’s why we’ve compiled a list of the top seven middleweight adventure motorcycles s you can buy today.

-It’s a stacked field – and we’re bound to leave a few candidates out – but in this guide we’ll highlight our picks for the top 5 middleweight adventure bikes of 2022.
+It’s a stacked field – and we’re bound to leave a few candidates out – but in this guide we’ll highlight our picks for the top seven middleweight adventure bikes of 2023.

 1. Aprilia Tuareg 660

 So hot is the middleweight adventure bike market that Aprilia is entering the fold with its Tuareg 660.
 With a 660cc parallel-twin engine derived from the company’s RSV4 sportbike (with half the cylinders), the engine clearly has its roots in performance.